Dual-Satellite Connection

 SDR Receiver

-Lastly, you need to configure Bitcoin Satellite to receive the second satellite stream.
-You can do so by running:
+Finally, you need to configure Bitcoin Satellite to receive the second satellite stream.

 blocksat-cli --cfg rx2 btc --concat